 - i.
 Have passed a Dip HE in a relevant discipline. - ii.
 Have passed a Glyndŵr University FdEng in Industrial Engineering - iii.
 Have acquired 240 credits at levels 4 and 5 from other suitable and relevant HE studies. (bridging module may be necessary) - iv.
-Have passed a qualification from an EU or other overseas country equivalent, as defined as equivalent NARIC, to a Dip HE or better in a relevant discipline.
+Have passed a qualification from an EU or other overseas country equivalent, as defined as equivalent NARIC, to a Dip HE or better in a relevant discipline, or where the university has undertaken a mapping exercise reviewed and approved by APSC.